Cheikh Sarr (basketball): Early life

+Coaching career

 From 2012 to 2015, Sarr was the head coach of the Senegal national basketball team.
 At the 2014 FIBA Basketball World Cup, he helped the team reach the second round for the first time in the nation's history.

-In 2018, he repeated the same performance with th senegalese women's national team in Tenerife where the World Women's Basketball has been held.
+In 2018, he repeated the same performance with th Senegalese women's national team in Tenerife where the World Women's Basketball has been held.